About Dog Clothes

 First, while the dog is standing, lay the tape measure across the back and note the distance from the base of her neck to the base of her tail for a reliable body-length measurement.

 Next - and perhaps most importantly - record the circumference of the broadest part of the chest to determine girth.
 This is usually 1-2” behind the front legs.

 Finally, measure around the base of the neck.
 It’s important to note that while taking girth and neck measurements, you should attempt to get exact measurements without leaving extra room.
 When you compare these measurements to the individual size charts, you should be able to determine the correct size by following each designer’s specifications.
 If you have any doubt, please do not hesitate to contact us, as we are always happy to help.

 Dog clothes are ridiculously cute and once you dress them up, they’ll seem so naked without their threads.
 But, as with anything, it’s important to respect your dog’s wants and needs.

-Dog sweaters and scarves are a fashionable and functional accessory for the winter months, but you should never leave your pup unattended with clothing on and always take them off before bed.
+Dog sweaters and scarves are fashionable and functional accessories for the winter months, but you should never leave your pup unattended with clothing on and always take them off before bed.
 Dog’s bodies warm up while they sleep and a sweater or scarf could overheat them.